2024 – Machine Finish Wheels, New Shoes, A Pillar Trim, Transmission Leaks, Power Window Repair

 I was not able to keep track of all the bolts, which probably totaled around $5 to $10.

-I’ve still got a few more things to do in the engine compartment.
-Re-installing the engine compartment light, and repainting the engine cover will be spun into separate projects.
-I need to reinstall the air intake hose, bracket, and coil compartment cover.
-I’d like to paint the air cleaner.
-I need to find something besides zip ties to secure my vacuum hoses.
-I also need to clean and detail the engine compartment.
+I still have a few tasks left in the engine compartment.
+Reinstalling the engine compartment light and repainting the engine cover will be treated as separate projects.
+I need to reinstall the air intake hose, its bracket, and the coil compartment cover.
+I’d also like to paint the air cleaner.
+Additionally, I want to find a better alternative to zip ties for securing the vacuum hoses.
+Finally, the engine compartment needs a thorough cleaning and detailing.

 That’s it.
-This project quickly spiraled out of control due to me not investigating the bolt sitting in the VOD.
-I made many mistakes; however, I was able to keep the project moving and got back on track.
-I tackled a few other needed projects while the engine was out of the car, which would have been very difficult had I not removed the engine.
-I had some great help along the way, and learned a lot.
-I didn’t keep track of how many hours I spent on the project, but I’m guessing it’s somewhere over 200.
-While this was my biggest and most expensive project I had undertaken with the car, I ended up spending a lot less money than I had expected.
+This project quickly got out of hand because I didn’t investigate the bolt stuck in the Valley of Death sooner.
+I made plenty of mistakes along the way, but I managed to keep the project moving and get back on track.
+While the engine was out, I also tackled several other necessary repairs that would have been much harder otherwise.
+I received great help throughout the process and learned a lot.
+Although I didn’t keep exact track of the hours, I estimate I spent over 200 on the project.
+Despite being the biggest and most expensive project I’ve taken on with the car, I ended up spending far less than I initially expected.

 Costs: